curl/everything-curl/libcurl.md

 libcurl generally does the simple and basic transfer by default, and if you want to add more advanced features, you add that by setting the correct options.
-For example, libcurl doesn't support HTTP cookies by default but it does once you tell it.
+For example, libcurl does not support HTTP cookies by default but it does once you tell it.

 This makes libcurl's behaviors easier to guess and depend on, and also it makes